theam/aday-ondemand-loop/docs/guide/content/user_guide/downloading_files.md

 ### Best Practices

-- Always check the **active project** before selecting files — downloads are assigned automatically.
+- Always check the **active project** before selecting files — downloads are assigned to it automatically.
 - Use the **global Downloads page** to monitor multiple datasets or repositories.
 - If a file is no longer needed, cancel it before it starts downloading to free system resources.
 - Use the **project detail page** for cleaning up or reviewing file history.